 The cooking: bouncing between hunger and overfilling…

 On the days between the 26th of June and the 08th of July, we ventured into the realm of nature, the habitat of bears, frogs and most importantly, mosquitoes.
 As you already know (if you read our previous blogs), we participated in a “camping” project, while eco-traveling in to 3 countries (Romania, Bulgaria and Greece).
-Over a period of 13 days, we had a great time getting to know each other, playing games, enjoying different activities and workshops, interacting with the local communities, and yeah… cleaning the toilet and doing a lot of other fun things you already found out, or you will find out in the other articles.
+Over a period of 13 days, we had a great time getting to know each other, playing games, enjoying different activities and workshops, interacting with the local communities and doing a lot of other fun things you already found out, or you will find out in the other articles.
 I am here to tell you a bit about a specific part of the experience, namely – the cooking.
-Now, before we even started the project, we all had a video call meeting in order to ask questions about the activities, logistics, the supplies, etc. Well, the Greeks, had only ONE: “Will we have spices?!”, and while the answer was yes, and indeed, there was a variety of blends and herbs, we also brought our own.
+Now, before we even started the project, we all had serveral video call meetings in order to decide on activities, logistics, supplies, etc. and to put any questions we might have.
+Well, the Greeks, had only ONE: “Will we have spices?!”, and while the answer was yes, and indeed, there was a variety of blends and herbs, we also brought our own.

-[A/N: Now after this prologue and before I actually go into the subject, I will note that, while packing my backpack, I thought to bring my notebook and a pen so I could write down my thoughts, what we did, what was worthy and notworthy, how it all worked out and I did, I did bring my notebook and the pen.
-But did I write those things?
-Nope!
-Even though we had time for reflection, I lost myself in the moments and didn’t write a syllable (worth it!).
-But as a result, the days have blended together in my head and what I am about to describe to you, dear reader, may not be as coherent as I’d have liked.]
+[A/N: Now after this prologue and before I actually go into the subject, I will note that, while packing my backpack, I thought to bring my notebook and a pen so I could write down my thoughts, what we did, what was worthy and not worthy, how it all worked out and I did, I did bring my notebook and the pen.
+But did I wrote those things?
+Yes, I did!
+Cause we had time for reflection where I could get lost in the moments.
+But guess what… somewhere, sometime, I LOST IT!
+So, as a result, the days have blended together in my head and what I am about to describe to you, dear reader, may not be as coherent as I’d have liked.]

 It all started with the rice, well not really, it actually started with the breakfast but I wasn’t awake for that seeing as I am stubborn enough to withstand the hellfire temperature of the tent in the morning (spoiler: I wasn’t awake for all the other breakfast makings, even though, I bow in front of people who prepared every morning a ‘buffet‘ table made of boiled eggs, veggies, bread, spreads, milk, hot water for coffee and fruits).

 Anyway, it started somewhere… First, we had to organize the people, who will cook, who will gather wood and who will make the fire.
 And then we had to decide what to cook.
 You know that feeling when you have a fully stocked fridge with ingredients but no recipe comes to mind?
 Yeah that, plus the pressure of busload of people getting hungrier by the hour.
 We finally improvised a delicious (If I do say so myself) rice with grilled chicken, mushrooms and vegetables.
-By 5PM everyone had their lunch and by 10PM their dinner (I know it was late, but the first day was for the adjustment, okay?
-Ahem, and the second and the third but we did eat).
+By 4PM everyone had their lunch and by 9PM their dinner (I know it was a little bit late, but the first day was for the adjustment, okay?).

 Anyway, with each meal prepping and cooking we got better.
 We may have to use unorthodox methods and our meals may have ended up looking like the DIY projects of preschoolers, but we made it work!